lalhming-muana/Web-Server-NODEJS/README.md

 # Web-Server-NODEJS

-This is a simple application which uses Nodejs , ExpressJs and HBS which returns the weather forecast when a user inputs the name of a place.
+This is a simple application which uses Nodejs , ExpressJs and HBS.
+It returns the weather forecast when a user inputs the name of a place.

 https://weather-l09a.onrender.com/